-Paternity leave is a period of 30 calendar days consecutive leave taken when a child is born or placed with you for adoption.
-Paternity leave shall be granted immediately after the birth of the child, but not later than within 3 years from the birth of the child.

-To take paternity leave you must give us written notice by 30 days before the Expected Week of Childbirth (or no more than seven days after the adoption agency notified you of being matched with a child), or as soon as you reasonably can, stating:
+Paternity leave (Papamonat or Väterkarenz) is a period of 1-month leave taken when a child is born or placed with you for adoption.
+Paternity leave shall be granted within the mother's protection period of 8 weeks after the due date (or 12 weeks if it was a case of premature birth, multiple births, or cesarean section).
+To take paternity leave you must give us written notice at least three months before the Expected Week of Childbirth (or no more than seven days after the adoption agency notified you of being matched with a child), or as soon as you reasonably can, stating:

-- (j) the Expected Week of Childbirth; - (k) whether you intend to take one week or two weeks' leave; and - (I) when you would like your leave to start.
+- (m) the Expected Week of Childbirth; - (n) the duration of your paternity leave; and - (o) when you would like your leave to start.